crawfo/Javascript-MIDI-File/README.md

-# javascript-midi
+# javascript-midi-file
 Javascript MIDI file parsing and creating.

-A Javascript version of vba-midi.
+A Javascript version of vba-midi-file.

 To create a new midiFile object use the factory function